Squad Five-O: History

 Common themes in their music are the power of the youth, the effects of social ills, and Christian unity, though with Squad Five-O, their final Tooth & Nail release, the group had largely moved away from spiritual themes.
 Their 2002 eponymous release was produced by Barry Pointer, and featured a sound which the band characterized as more in tune with their live shows.
 After their contract was sold to the general market label Capitol Records their lyrics appeared to leave their Christian roots, but the band still professed to be Christians.

 Their final album, Late News Breaking, was released in 2004.

 Their web site went dead in early 2006 and have had small amounts of activity from their Myspace page including posting a B-side track titled "Easy to Shoot" but it has been assumed the band has broken up to move on to other projects.

 Bassist John Fortson & guitarist Adam Garbinski formed the rock band Gasoline Heart with Louis DeFabrizio, formerly of the Kick.

 Squad Five-O reunited for Cornerstone 2012 and in 2018 and performs occasionally.

 In March 2018, Eleventyseven interviewed lead singer Jeff Fortson on the Eleventylife podcast.

+On June 5th 2026, Squad Five-O played their final show at District Live in Savannah, GA.